 The Medieval Grid boasts an eclectic mix of architecture from different periods.
 The most important historic building is Moyse’s Hall, a 12th century house later used as a prison and now a museum.
 Look out, too, for the Guildhall, dating back to at least 1279 and the oldest civic building in Britain, and for the ornate 19th century Corn Exchange (now a Wetherspoons pub).
 Or just enjoy wandering the streets, with their pubs, restaurants and independent shops.

-What Else To See And Do In Bury St Edmunds
+More To See And Do During A Day In Bury St Edmunds

 If you have more time in the city you could also visit St Mary’s Church.
 Close to the Cathedral, this was originally a part of the abbey complex.
 It is one of the largest parish churches in the country and the burial place of Mary Tudor, the sister of Henry VIII.